ppatrzyk/gitbi/README.md

 ## Repo setup

-Standard way to run _Gitbi_ is to set up a repository at the same server the app is running, and then sync changes into your local repo via ssh. _Gitbi_ requires branch to be checked out.
-For pushing into remote repo from your local you need to set the following (at the server):
+The easiest way to run _Gitbi_ is to set up a repository at the same server the app is running, and then sync changes into your local repo via ssh.
+This requires setting proper permissions for everything to work smoothly.
+Example setup:

 ```
+# initialize as shared repo
+# the command below allows any user in group <GROUP> to push into repo, for other options see https://git-scm.com/docs/git-init
+git init --shared=group <REPO_NAME>
+chgrp -R <GROUP> <REPO_NAME>
+chmod g+rwxs <REPO_NAME>
+# enable pushing to checked out branch
 git config receive.denyCurrentBranch updateInstead
 ```